m-adisa/The-Black-Gazelle/cl48lfnt400j8q2nv76jw0ued.md

 Alright, I agree that it might not immediately jump right at you, but you will recognize the elements and your brain will immediately try to make connections.
 There is a lot of code internet, badly written ones too.
 You can not soak it all up like a sponge, you need to be able to discern.

 An important part of firmly grasping the basics is **mastering the syntax**.
 Yes, the syntax; the semi-colons and the asterisks.
-C does not have the luxury of a beautiful syntax (regardless of what the debate on this is), but you should relish in your dominion.
+C does not have the luxury of a beautiful syntax (regardless of what the debate around might be), but you should relish in your dominion.
 The last bits of memory are firmly in your grasp.
 You get the most out of the PC architecture without having to resort to the use of assembly code.
 More importantly, you do not want to have to think about the difference between `h = h->next` and `f.n = 6` while you are trying to figure how to determine if your linked list is a palindrome or not.

 Which brings me to the next point...